eclipse-archived/ceylon-lang.org/documentation/1.1/reference/statement/try.md

-It's worth bearing in mind that the virtual machine could do things which prevent a `finally` clause from executing, or from executing in a timely fashion, even though the application may continues to execute.
+It's worth bearing in mind that the virtual machine could do things which prevent a `finally` clause from executing, or from executing in a timely fashion, even though the application may continue to execute.
 Such things may include:

 * Virtual machine exit